 The Governor in Council considers the Premier’s request and passes an Order in Council.
 This fixes the date of the writ and the date of the election and the Chief Electoral Officer issues a separate writ for each of the 55 electoral districts.
 Once called, the rules set out in the Elections Act govern the dates and times for each step during the election.
 Here is a sample election calendar:

 The election period, not less than 30 days from the date of the writ to election day, typically covers 34 to 36 days.

 Election day always occurs on a Tuesday in Nova Scotia.
 In the Elections Nova Scotia elections calendar, election day is Day 0.

-Within five days of the date of the issuance of the writ, all returning officers will have received instructions to run an election in their district and must have issued and posted a Notice of Election in their office.
-Notices will also be run in all newspapers.
-(In the case of by-elections, the notice appears only in the newspapers where the by-election will occur.)
+Within five days of the date of the issuance of the writ, all returning officers will have received instructions to run an election in their electoral district and must have issued and posted a Notice of Election in their office.
+Notices will also be published publicly.

-Electors may choose to vote at any advance polls in the province between the hours of 9:00am and 6:00pm (or until 8:00pm on Thursday and Friday)
+Electors may choose to vote at any advance poll in the province between the hours of 9:00am and 6:00pm (or until 8:00pm on Thursday and Friday).

 On the Thursday morning after election day, in the presence of the candidates or their representatives, each returning officer reviews the results reported by each deputy returning officer and compiles the elections results.
 The Official Addition is then delivered to the Chief Electoral Officer.

 If no application for a recount has been filed, each returning officer returns the writ of election the Chief Electoral officer.